FrameofLightDesigner/web-sprint-challenge-applied-javascript/README.md

 4. Why would we convert a NodeList into an Array?
     Because they have limited functionality.
 Making them an array makes them a bit more dynamic.
 5. What is a component?
     Independent and reusable bits of code.
 They serve the same purpose as JavaScript functions, but work in isolation and return HTML.
-Components come in two types, Class components and Function components, in this tutorial we will concentrate on Function components.
+Components come in two types, Class components and Function components.